AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 parameter $A$ represents the final decarbonization rate of the fleet.
 This parameter corresponds to the decarbonization rate of the average alternative fuel considered.
 The parameter $k$ corresponds to the introduction speed of the alternative fuels in the fleet, while the parameter $x_0$ allows to set the integration timing.

-## Other levers of action: reduction of non-CO<sub>2</sub> effects

-Additional lever of action does not directly address aviation $CO_2$ emissions, but addresses strategies to fight contrails.
-This lever of action is modelled assuming a reduction in contrails from 0% (no strategy) to 100% (strategy that removes all contrails; currently a theoretical case).
-Some strategies may result in a slight over-consumption of fuel, which is reflected in a coefficient to the energy consumption per RPK.
-For example, a strategy can be represented by a 50% reduction in contrails (half as many as appearing) at the cost of an overall increase in consumption of 0.1% (averaged for the entire fleet and flights).
-This modelling is also carried out using
-<a href="https://en.wikipedia.org/wiki/Sigmoid_function" target="_blank">sigmoid functions</a> as for other levers of
-action.

-#### Modelling of additional options for aviation

-In addition to the different levers of action, additional options are implemented in order to test various more specific effects.
-A description of these is given below.

-##### Carbon offsetting

-Carbon offsetting is one of the solutions being considered by the aviation sector, particularly in the context of <u><a href="https://www.icao.int/environmental-protection/CORSIA/Pages/default.aspx" target="_blank">CORSIA</a></u>.
-It is a question of offsetting part of the $CO_2$ emissions by actions that allow to store $CO_2$ (tree plantations...) or to install low-carbon infrastructures.
-One option allows offsetting emissions above the 2019 level, in the same way as CORSIA.
-This option shows the interest of offsetting emissions in the short term, the time it takes to implement breakthrough architectures.
-It is important to note that carbon offsetting does not prevent $CO_2$ emissions and that a framework must be put in place to ensure that emissions are properly offset.
-Further details on carbon offsetting are available on this document detailing the project <u><a href="http://www.carbone4.com/wp-content/uploads/2020/04/Carbone-4-NZI-Guidelines-april-2020-2.pdf" target="_blank">*Net Zero Initiative* of Carbone 4</a></u>.

-##### Total replacement of the fleet

-This option makes it possible to take into account a total replacement of the aircraft fleet every 10 years.
-This leads to sharp falls in consumption per RPK every 10 years (linked to the rate of technological improvement, which is reduced to the equivalent rate over 10 years) and stagnation for 10 years thereafter.
-Without this option, renewal is ensured on a regular basis via the annual rate of technological improvement.
-A complete and rapid renewal of the fleet enables the cumulative $CO_2$ emissions to be lowered.
-The effect of rapidly bringing these aircraft to end of life has not been considered at the life cycle level, but the production and end-of-life phases are negligible in terms of $CO_2$ emissions, for example via the results of Johanning et al. in 2013 in <u><a href="https://www.fzt.haw-hamburg.de/pers/Scholz/Airport2030/Airport2030_PUB_DLRK_13-09-10.pdf" target="_blank">*A first step towards the integration of life cycle assessment into conceptual aircraft design*</a></u> or of Melo et al. in 2020 in <u><a href="https://www.mdpi.com/2071-1050/12/14/5663" target="_blank">*Sustainability Assessment and Engineering of Emerging Aircraft Technologies — Challenges, Methods and Tools*</a></u>.
-This option is unrealistic in terms of aircraft production rates, but makes it possible to measure the impact of fleet renewal.

-##### Cancellation of substitutable flights

-Today, the plane is in competition with the train on certain routes.
-This option makes it possible to substitute a share of air traffic with rail traffic at a global level.
-The carbon impact of trains replacing aircraft has not been taken into account in the balance sheet.
-The reduction is set here at 10% of global flights in 2030.

-##### Improvement of the other phases of the life cycle

-In addition to direct emissions (fuel combustion) and indirect emissions from fuel production, the other phases of the life cycle are also responsible for around 2% of the $CO_2$ emissions (using the work of Melo et al. in 2020 in <u><a href="https://www.mdpi.com/2071-1050/12/14/5663" target="_blank">*Sustainability Assessment and Engineering of Emerging Aircraft Technologies — Challenges, Methods and Tools*</a></u>).
-One option makes it possible to halve the $CO_2$ emissions due to the extraction of raw materials, the production of aircraft, the end of life of aircraft and aeronautical infrastructures (production plants, airports).
-The technical means to decarbonise these life cycle phases are, for example, better aircraft recycling, the use of decarbonised energy in airports or better supply chain management for aircraft production.
-Nevertheless, the effects of these efforts remain small compared to direct emissions and fuel production.

-##### Societal aspects on the distribution of flights

-The results of this part are based on the work of S. Gössling and A. Humpe in 2020 in <u><a href="https://www.sciencedirect.com/science/article/pii/S0959378020307779" target="_blank">*The global scale, distribution and growth of aviation: Implications for climate change*</a></u>.
-The authors show that only 11% of the world's population flies, and only between 2 and 4% go abroad.
-Moreover, 'frequent flyers', about 1% of the world's population who fly an average of 56,000 km per year (about 3 long-range trips), are responsible for about 50% of aviation $CO_2$ emissions, taking into account their number of flights but also the more frequent use of upper classes.
-Therefore, if on average these 'frequent flyers' flew half as often, aviation emissions would be reduced by 25%.

-##### Covid-19

-The global Covid-19 outbreak has significantly disrupted global air traffic in 2020.
-The consequences of the latter are likely to disrupt global traffic for several years.
-To take account of this epidemic, this option incorporates a 66% decline in traffic in 2020 compared with 2019 and a return to the 2019 level by 2024 according to <u><a href="https://www.iata.org/contentassets/6dfc19c3fdce4c9c8d5f1565c472b53f/2020-09-29-02-fr.pdf" target="_blank">IATA</a></u>.
-This option also takes into account the one-off change in the aircraft load factor in 2020, which has dropped to 58.5% according to <u><a href="https://www.iata.org/contentassets/6dfc19c3fdce4c9c8d5f1565c472b53f/2020-09-29-02-fr.pdf" target="_blank">IATA</a></u>, against 82.4% in 2019.
-Thus, due to this deterioration in the aircraft load factor, a paradoxical situation is present on the tool.
-Indeed, the deterioration in the aircraft load factor, considered as a potential improvement in efficiency, leads here to an increase in emissions compared to those expected without modification of the efficiency levers of action.